Sign up for our newsletter

 Externally

 Ample off-road parking is conveniently available directly in front of the property.
-A 989-year lease is currently being negotiated with the Church of England (expected completion summer 2025) to extend the current access area further into the churchyard to create a dedicated garden space directly adjacent to the Church, providing a perfect setting for al fresco dining and entertaining.
+A 989-year lease is currently being negotiated with the Church of England (expected completion January 2026) to extend the current access area further into the churchyard to create a dedicated garden space directly adjacent to the Church, providing a perfect setting for al fresco dining and entertaining.

 Agents Notes

-There is potential to generate approximately £12,000 per annum from the biomass boiler until 2033 for those interested in purchasing the property as a holiday let.
-This income is contingent on an agreement with the owners of Greystead Rectory and with the H.M.G.
+There is potential to generate approximately £16,000 per annum from the biomass boiler until 2033 for those interested in purchasing the property as a holiday let.
+This income is contingent on an agreement with the owners of Greystead Rectory and with H.M.G.
 Renewable Heat Incentive scheme.

 Planning regulations set by the Northumberland National Park stipulate that the property must function as either a private residence or as a holiday let but cannot be used for both purposes simultaneously.